haripriyamuniraju07/Marvel-task/README.md

 A = D · K̅
 ## **Report**
-In this task, I designed a burglar alarm system using logic gates.
 I first created a truth table based on door and key conditions.
 Then, I used a Karnaugh map to simplify the Boolean expression.
 The simplified result showed that the alarm turns ON only when the door is open and the key is not pressed.

 # Task 15 : Active participation:
 ![Certificate](./Certificate.jpeg)